ehyland/pmm/README.md

 ⏲️ &nbsp; No Windows support (will consider, on request)

 > ⚠️ &nbsp; This is early release.
-There's more feature to add, edges to resolve.
-But already a delight to use
+There are more feature to add, edges to smooth.
+But it's already a delight to use

 ## Install